mac-cain13/xdebug-helper-for-chrome/Readme.md

 Debugging, profiling and tracing PHP code with [Xdebug](http://xdebug.org/) is very powerful, but enabling Xdebug with cookies or adding POST/GET variables is way too hard.
-This extension will help you to enable/disable debugging, profiling and tracing with a single click.
+This extension will help you to enable/disable debugging, profiling and tracing of your PHP-code easily.

 How to install this extension?
 ------------------------------